megducharme/HubSpot_Form_Translator/README.md

 ## Directions for Local Use:
+1. Clone the repository to your local machine
-1. Create a virtual environment by running `python3 -m pip install --user formatter-env`
+2. Create a virtual environment by running `python3 -m pip install --user formatter-env`
-2. Activate the virtual environment by running`source formatter-env/bin/activate` in the root directory (where your formatter-env directory is)
+3. Activate the virtual environment by running `source formatter-env/bin/activate` in the root directory (where your formatter-env directory is located)
-3. Finally, install dependencies for the application by running `pip install -r requirements.txt`
+4. Finally, install dependencies for the application in the virtual environment by running `pip install -r requirements.txt`
-4. To get the application up and running, run `python manage.py runserver` and follow the above steps in your browser!
+5. To get the application up and running locally, run `python manage.py runserver` and follow the above steps in your browser